-Many Americans criticize our two-party system.
-But how specifically can we address it?
+Many Americans are fed up with our two-party system.
+But what can we do about it?
 Is it written in law?

 Not exactly.
-One of the causes is media treatment, like inviting only the two major party candidates to debate.
-Another is our social expectations.
+One cause is media treatment, like inviting only the D and R candidates to debate.

 But there’s more to it than that.
 There are major structural reasons for our partisanship.

-Consider that even if a candidate only gets 51% of their district’s vote, they still win.
-Now they speak for the whole district, including those who didn’t vote for them.
+Even if a candidate only gets 51% of their district’s vote, they still win.
+Now they speak for 100% of the district, including those who didn’t vote for them.

-This leads to extra high-stakes elections.
+This leads to extra high stake elections.
 You either win and get it all, or lose and go home with nothing.